Course Catalog

 1 credit

-Prerequisite: Grade of B+ or higher in Honors Latin IV; application and teacher recommendation are required.
+Prerequisite: Honors Latin IV and teacher recommendation

 Learning Lab